Oceanswave/lorgnette/README.md

 ##NOTE!!
 Do not use Lorgnette to continuously play course videos from Pluralsight for long periods of time!!
 Although Lorgnette doesn't bypass any controls on the Pluralsight site nor does it bypass their viewer software, Pluralsight apparently uses the **number of requests** rather than the **duration of videos** to determine a threshold of what they call 'abuse'.

-This means if you watch 8 hours of content a day, if this happens to result in a number of requests that exceeds their arbitrary threshold, your account will be locked and you will get a naughty-gram in your inbox that you will need to resolve.
+This means if you watch 8 hours of content a day, for a few days in a row, if this happens to result in a number of requests that exceeds their arbitrary threshold, your account will be locked and you will get a naughty-gram in your inbox that you will need to resolve.

 In a perfect world a, granted atypical, user should be able to watch 48 hours of content (e.g. 24 hours at 2x speed, which their viewer allows) a day and not be presented with any accusations, however, this is **not** the case, sadly.